 An important element on PSD2 is the requirement for Strong Customer Authentication on digital payments.
 The aim of this is to reduce fraud through electronic transactions.

-For example, where you use your card with a retailer in person, contactless, for low value transactions of less than £50.
+For example, where you use your card with a retailer in person, contactless payments, will still be available for low value transactions of less than £30.
 Chip and PIN will also continue for values above £30.
 However, for remote electronic payments (for example, when shopping online) and credit transfers, additional authentications will be required.

 As we will need to get in touch with you, it's important that we have you current mobile phone number and email address.